-Although the goal of your job search is to find a new career or fulfilling job, during your job search you may still wish to have some form of employment to help pay your bills and keep you busy.
+Although your job search goal is to find a new career or fulfilling job, during your job search, you may still wish to have some form of employment to help pay your bills and keep you busy.

 It’s helpful not to have employment gaps.
 Whether you want to keep busy or increase your skill portfolio, here are methods to secure a new position during a job search: